List of Baahubali characters: Fictional biography

 Amarendra Baahubali, Maharaja "Vikramdeva" Mahadeva and Akhila's son, was born in Mahishmati (Telugu) / Magizhmathi (Tamil).
 His mother (then Queen Dowager) died while giving birth to him.
 He was named "Baahubali" by his aunt, Rajamatha Sivagami, who later became his foster mother.
 She recognized his leadership qualities and announced him as the next king after he succeeded in a contest to defend the empire from the Kalakeya invasion.
 Though Bhallaladeva killed the Kalakeya king Inkoshi, Baahubali was announced as the next king as he showed more honor in the battle.
 He is envied by Bhallaladeva who manipulates Sivagami and issues an order to Kattappa to execute Baahubali for treason.
 He is loyal and bound by his promise even at the cost of his throne.
 He is the father of Mahendra Baahubali alias Sivudu.
 He was married to Devasena.

 He is a skilled warrior with both sword and arrows, specializing in fighting with the battleaxe.
 He can shoot 3 arrows in a single string.
 He has good battle strategy skills, which prove useful in the battle against the Pindari tribe.

 Exile

 Devasena, during her visit to a temple cuts Sethupathi's fingers off with a dagger when he dares to misbehave with visiting women and her.
 She is shackled and led into the court where an enraged Amarendra beheads Sethupathi for his misdeeds.
-Both Devasena and Amarendra are banished from the royal palace and sentenced to live as commoners.
+The enraged Bhallaladeva makes Rajamatha sivagami banish Amarendra and devasena from the palace.
+Amarendra obeys his mother and They renounce their royal positions and go to live among the people of mahishmati.
+The people who love Amarendra Bahubali dearly welcomes them to live with them lovingly.